rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/default-custom-roles/_index.md

 1. Go to the **Global** view and click **Security > Roles.**
 1. On the **Global** tab, go to the role that the custom global role will be based on.
 Click **Ellipsis (…) > Clone.**
-Enter a name for the role.
+1. Enter a name for the role.
 1. Optional: To assign the custom role default for new users, go to the **New User Default** section and click **Yes: Default role for new users.**
 1. In the **Grant Resources** section, select the Kubernetes resource operations that will be enabled for users with the custom role.
 1. Click **Save.**

-## Creating a Custom Global Role that Does Not Inherit from Another Role
+## Creating a Custom Global Role that Does Not Copy Rules from Another Role

 _Available as of v2.3.4_